Professor Stephen Russell

-Steve is Director of the Nonwovens Research Group and Director of The Centre for Technical Textiles at The University of Leeds.
+Steve is Director of Nonwovens Research at The University of Leeds.
 He is a specialist in nonwoven materials technology and nonwoven fabric manufacture.
 After research on the structure-property relations of carded assemblies with the IWS (Europe) he gained a PhD from the University of Leeds and was awarded the Worshipful Company of Woolmen’s research medal by HRH, The Princess Royal.
 Steve came to the Department of Textile Industries, University of Leeds as an Engineering and Physical Sciences Research Council (EPSRC) Fellow and joined the academic staff in 1995.
-He undertook an invited research secondment in industry from 2001-2004 and in 2005 founded NIRI Ltd, a University spin-out operation delivering new product development for PLCs and SMEs worldwide.
+He undertook an invited research secondment in industry from 2001-2004 and in 2005 founded NIRI Ltd, a University of Leeds spin-out.
 Steve is an Editorial Board member of the Textile Research Journal, Journal of the Textile Institute and Sustainable Nonwovens.
 He was awarded a personal chair in Textile Materials and Technology in 2006 and was made an honorary Liveryman of the Clothworkers Company and a Freeman of the City of London in 2013.

 Steve manages a large programme of research concerned with improving understanding of the process-structure-property relations of nonwoven materials.

 BSc (Calcutta), MSc (Leeds), PhD (Leeds), MRSC, ASDC